JUB-Yoush/home/src/routes/blog/jjpa-sp24.md

 Can't give a page count because I'm still not sure how long a page takes.
 But maybe that in itself can be a goal this season.

+## Blog
+I will blog more often, writing is fun.

+Minimum one post a month.

 # That's all
 If you read this you should let me know, it'd certainly make me feel like I'm not that guy in the talking to a brick wall gif.
 Although I'll try to make some future blog post a bit more generally useful and less about myself.